Identity-Preserving Lax Extensions and Where to Find Them: Functor Actions on Difunctional Relations

-Therefore, a functor \(\ftF \colon \SET \to \SET\) that admits at least one normal lax extension must be \df{monotone on difunctional relations} in the following sense: for all difunctional relations \(g^\circ \cdot f \colon X \relto Y\) and \(g'^\circ \cdot f' \colon X \relto Y\), if \(g^\circ \cdot f \leq g'^\circ \cdot f'\) then \((\ftF g)^\circ \cdot \ftF f \leq (\ftF g')^\circ \cdot \ftF f'\).
+\begin{corollary} All normal lax extensions of a given \(\SET\)-functor coincide on difunctional relations.
+Specifically, for every normal lax extension\/ \(\eF\) of\/ \(\ftF \colon \SET \to \SET\), \(\eF(g^\circ \cdot f) = {\ftF g}^\circ \cdot \ftF f\) for all \(f \colon X \to A\) and \(g \colon Y \to A\). \end{corollary} Therefore, a functor \(\ftF \colon \SET \to \SET\) that admits at least one normal lax extension must be \df{monotone on difunctional relations} in the following sense: for all difunctional relations \(g^\circ \cdot f \colon X \relto Y\) and \(g'^\circ \cdot f' \colon X \relto Y\), if \(g^\circ \cdot f \leq g'^\circ \cdot f'\) then \((\ftF g)^\circ \cdot \ftF f \leq (\ftF g')^\circ \cdot \ftF f'\).
 This property no longer mentions lax extensions, and implies that the functor is \df{well-defined on difunctional relations}, i.e.\ that $\ftF$ sends cospans that determine the same difunctional relation to cospans that determine the same difunctional relation.
 In this section, we show that being monotone on difunctional relations is equivalent to preserving 1/4-iso (2/4-mono) pullbacks in the sense defined next; as indicated in the introduction, this allows for a quick proof of the fact that the neighbourhood functor fails to admit a normal lax extension~\cite{MV15}.
+On this occasion, we also discuss various types of pullbacks and their (weak) preservation in some more breadth for later use in our sufficient criteria (\autoref{sec:lax-existence}).

 \begin{definition} We say that a functor \(\ftF \colon \SET \to \SET\) preserves \df{1/4-iso 2/4-mono pullbacks}, \df{1/4-iso pullbacks}, \df{1/4-mono pullbacks} and \df{inverse images} if it sends pullbacks of the following forms, respectively, to pullbacks, with arrows $\rightarrowtail$ and $\xto{\raisebox{0.5ex}{$\simeq$}}$ indicating injectivity and bijectivity correspondingly.